-The City of Rainbow City, Alabama (the City) operates under an elected Mayor/Council form of government.
+The City of Rainbow City, Alabama (the City) was incorporated under the laws of the State of Alabama in 1950.
+The City operates under an elected Mayor/Council form of government.
 The City's major operations include public safety, sanitation, parks and recreation, library, maintenance and improvement of streets and roads, and general administrative services.
+The Council and Mayor are responsible for adopting legislation, ordinances, and setting policies for the City.
+The Mayor is responsible for managing day to day operations in conjunction with the Town Clerk.
 The basic financial statements of the City, with the exception of component unit reporting as described below, have been prepared in conformity with accounting principles generally accepted in the United States of America (GAAP) as applied to governmental units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.

-Reporting Entity
+Financial Reporting Entity